jun-hui-ng/SEGP9B-PC_Platform/README.md

 ## Description

-<p>This repository contains all the PHP, HTML and CSS files for the PC platform of the medPal project.</P>
+<p>This repository contains all the PHP, HTML and CSS files for the PC PLATFORM of the medPal project.</P>